-I found many articles and blog posts with instructions on how to change your WordPress admin username by installing a WordPress plugin or by editing your database tables.
-However, there is a much easier way to go about doing this.
-If you are still using the “admin” user account in your WordPress blog, follow these easy instructions to change it.
+You can change your WordPress “admin” username by installing a WordPress plugin or by editing your database tables.
+However there is a much easier way to go about doing this.
+If you’re still using the “admin” user account in your WordPress blog, follow these easy instructions to change it.

 - Login to your WordPress Admin area.